 Other cases are more complex.
 In most claims, in fact, both involved parties share at least some of the blame.
 Still, if a defendant is 50 percent or more at fault, that defendant may be held liable to pay.

-According to Official Code of Georgia §51-12-33, a jury may apportion blame to all parties involved in an accident and would reduce the compensation awarded to the plaintiff by their percentage of fault for the accident.
+According to the Official Code of Georgia §51-12-33, a jury may apportion blame to all parties involved in an accident and would reduce the compensation awarded to the plaintiff by their percentage of fault for the accident.
 Further, plaintiffs in Peachtree Corners who are more than 50 percent at fault cannot collect compensation at all.
-A Gwinnett County car accident attorney could work on a plaintiff’s behalf to maximize defendant fault for an accident in the eyes of a civil court.
+A Gwinnett County car accident attorney could work on a plaintiff’s behalf to maximize the defendant’s fault for an accident in the eyes of a civil court.

 All car accidents, even those at low speeds, can inflict serious damage on those involved.
 Indeed, while an accident may destroy a plaintiff’s property and cause severe mental strain, a case cannot progress without a physical injury.
 These typically include:

 These are only some of the injuries that can be caused by a car accident.
 If you have been in an accident, it is important to see a doctor as soon as possible, even if you do not think you were injured.
 Some injuries, such as concussions, may not present symptoms immediately.
 A delay in treatment could adversely affect your health and complicate your legal case.

 Any car accident case in Gwinnett County should demand payment for all medical costs, but that is not the totality of compensation that a plaintiff may demand.
 A car accident could affect every portion of a plaintiff’s life, and their claim should reflect this fact.